CapricanDRJ/HadesStarCommunityData/docs/corp/c83a5744ea256d2c1fa59660bc0e18e8d01a2a467bc13fec27a8b30f689e220b/index.md

 ```
 The best corporation for white star enthusiasts.
-On the way to greatness.
-White star participation required
+On the way to greatn
+ess.
+White star participation required}
 ```
 ### Whitestar Bonus ❌